joaocarmo/vcard-creator/README.md

 ## Forking / Contributing

-If you're interested in the development of this project, you can some commands to compile and test your changes.
+If you're interested in the development of this project, you can run some ready to use commands to compile and test your changes.

 ```
 $ npm run build